 Getting a prepaid debit card that meets your financial needs and offers low fees can be a chore.
 With this guide, we walk you through the key factors and considerations on how to choose a prepaid debit card.

 The number of prepaid debit cards has grown considerably over the past few years.
 That’s great for consumers.
-New lower-fee options are now available, and the number of features have increased.
+New lower-fee options are now available, and the number of features has increased.
 But if you’re looking to get a new prepaid card or to replace the one you have, the options can be daunting to say the least.

 That’s why we created this guide.
 The guide will help you find the best prepaid debit card for your specific needs.
 It will also provide guidance on how to use the free tools on PrepaidCards123 to make your search easier.

 Some of the benefits touted by prepaid cards are available with virtually all cards.
 So starting with an understanding of which items are the same for all cards can help you focus on the differences that will be important to you.

 First, the application and qualifying process is generally the same for all cards.
 No prepaid card requires a credit check.
 The prepaid card issuers are not extending credit, so no credit check is necessary.

 Similarly, no prepaid card requires a ChexSystems® or similar report.
 All cards need a valid address and social security number to get the card.